-The Varieties of Democracy Project (V-Dem) is an ambitious, international effort begun in 2010 to produce new indicators of democracy for all countries since 1900.
-With measures of democracy in great demand, V-Dem is on its way to providing the global community with the world’s most accurate and detailed democracy ratings.
+The Varieties of Democracy Project (V-Dem) is an ambitious international effort to produce new indicators of democracy for all countries since 1900.
+With measures of democracy in great demand, V-Dem provides the global community with the world’s most comprehensive, accurate, and detailed democracy ratings.

 An International Collaboration

-The collaborative project is led by Faculty Fellow Michael Coppedge, former Visiting Fellow John Gerring of Boston University, Staffan I. Lindberg of the University of Gothenburg, Sweden, and Svend-Erik Skanning of Aarhus University, Denmark.
-The Kellogg Institute serves as the project’s institutional home in the US, and the Varieties of Democracy Institute at the University of Gothenburg in Sweden serves that function in Europe.
+The collaborative project is led by four principal investigators: Faculty Fellow Michael Coppedge, former Visiting Fellow John Gerring of the University of Texas at Austin, Staffan I. Lindberg of the University of Gothenburg, Sweden, and Svend-Erik Skanning of Aarhus University, Denmark.
+The Kellogg Institute serves as the project’s institutional home in the US, and the Varieties of Democracy Institute at the University of Gothenburg in Sweden is its home in Europe.

-In addition to its PIs, the V-Dem team includes 16 researchers at 15 universities in the US, Europe, and Latin America, as well as the input of more than 2000 country experts around the world.
+In addition to its PIs, the V-Dem team includes 12 researchers at 11 universities in the US, Europe, and Latin America; 31 Regional Managers all over the world; and more than 2000 country experts.

 A New Understanding of Democratization

 V-Dem seeks to capture seven different conceptions of democracy—participatory, consensual, majoritarian, deliberative, and egalitarian, in addition to the more familiar electoral and liberal democracy—in all countries since 1900.
-The different types of democracy are broken down into components and then into 329 specific indicators.
+The different types of democracy are broken down into components and then into more than 400 specific indicators.

-The reliable, precise nature of the indicators as well as their lengthy historical coverage will be useful to scholars studying why democracy succeeds or fails and how it affects human development, as well as to governments and NGOs wishing to evaluate efforts to promote democracy.
-V-Dem intends to make the improved indicators freely available for use by researchers, NGOs, international organizations, activists, and journalists.
+The reliable, precise nature of the indicators as well as their lengthy historical coverage is useful to scholars studying why democracy succeeds or fails and how it affects human development, as well as to governments and NGOs wishing to evaluate efforts to promote democracy.
+V-Dem makes the improved indicators freely available for use by researchers, NGOs, international organizations, activists, and journalists.

 Quality control is critical to the success of V-Dem.
-Throughout 2015, the team will be cleaning and aggregating the data as well as crosschecking it with lateral coding to ensure accuracy within and across countries.
-All the data will be made public by January 1, 2016.
+During 2015, the team cleaned and aggregated the data and crosschecked it with lateral coding to ensure accuracy within and across countries.
+All the data was made public on January 4, 2016.

-Both teams have held project presentations around the world to introduce local researchers to the possibilities of the soon-to-be released data.
+Various V-Dem researchers have made presentations around the world to introduce local researchers to the possibilities of the data.
 The Kellogg Institute cosponsored the first such unveiling in Latin America in Santiago, Chile in January 2014.